 Dietary change must be centred in the public discourse.
 The value of plant-based cuisine should be promoted in institutions and throughout society as a whole.
 Through the greater availability of plant-based foodstuffs, we can feed ourselves more sustainably and in a more animal-friendly manner.
 It is increasingly possible to do this without having to compromise on taste, convenience or essential nutrients.
 We want to see plant-based options offered everywhere from schools and restaurants to hospitals and sporting venues.
 We think politicians and administrative bodies should promote alternative protein sources instead of continuing to invest in the past and prop up industrial animal production with billions of francs in subsidies.

 Plant-based meat alternatives as well as cultivated meat are highly promising alternatives to the status quo when it comes to protein production.
-Neither is dependent on the slaughter of animals for production and both are clearly superior to conventional meat sources when it comes to the question of sustainability.
+Neither is dependent on the slaughter of animals and both are clearly superior to conventional meat sources when it comes to the question of sustainability.
 The approach of using alternative sources of protein is gaining ground, yet a study published in 2021 predicts that this will only represent 11 percent of the total protein consumed worldwide by 2035.
 As a world leader in research, Switzerland has outstanding conditions for driving forward the development of meat and milk alternatives.
-For Sentience it is therefore clear that we must adopt a pioneering role in this regard.
+For Sentience, it is clear that we must adopt a pioneering role in this regard.